 The Nitpick: Now this one wasn’t a big problem for me, personally.

-It’s a rare feat to balance so many things at once and the only other films to do it entirely effectively is The Avengers and Captain America: Civil War.
-It is necessary for a plot that focuses on global consequences to jumping around.
+It’s a rare feat to balance so many things at once, and the only other films to do it entirely effectively are The Avengers and Captain America: Civil War.
+It is necessary for a plot that focuses on global consequences to avoid jumping around.
 I never felt strained or struggled to invest in the plot, which is more than can be said for Batman v Superman.
-I could follow the story with ease and I was invested in every scene.
+I could follow the story with ease, and I was invested in every scene.

 That’s about it.
 There is really no lack of things that make X-Men: Apocalypse good.
 Its review score currently stands at 49% over at Rotten Tomatoes.
 X-Men Origins: Wolverine currently sits on 38%, The Last Stand on 58%, 2013’s The Wolverine on 70% and Days of Future Past takes the top spot with a tremendous 91%.
 So saying that X-Men: Apocalypse is the worst X-Men film since The Last Stand couldn’t be further from the truth.